felixlopz/hubrise-test-task/content/apps/pixelpoint-windows-api/en/understanding-logs.md

 This node means that the key `ProdNum` is associated with the value `123456789`.
 Notice how the value is enclosed inside the key tags.
 You can think of it as a Russian doll structure: Each doll contains one or more dolls, and every half doll has a unique partner that makes the doll whole.

-For more extensive explanations, see this [introduction on the XML format](https://www.w3schools.com/xml/xml_whatis.asp).
+For more extensive explanations, see this [introduction on the XML format](https://www.w3schools.com/xml/xml_whatis.asp) by W3Schools.

 ## PixelPoint Request Log